hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 **b.
 Set Up Docker Image**

-Pull the provided docker image:
+Pull the provided Docker image:
 ```
 docker pull intelanalytics/bigdl-orca:latest
 ```

-If your environment requires a proxy to access the Internet, export your development system's proxy settings to the docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container in the next step.
+If your environment requires a proxy to access the Internet, export your development system's proxy settings to the Docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container in the next step.

 **c.
 Create Docker Container**

-Create the docker container for BigDL using the ``docker run`` command, as shown below:
+Create the Docker container for BigDL using the ``docker run`` command, as shown below:
 ```
 docker run -a stdout \
   --env http_proxy=${http_proxy} \